 - Top Frog award at SEAL TEAM 3 for being the #1 diver during combat diver training with GOLF platoon.

-- Meritoriously promoted to E6 as the #1 ranked E5 at NSWG1 Training Detachment in Coronado, CA
+- Meritoriously promoted to E6 as the #1 ranked instructor at NSWG1 Training Detachment in Coronado, CA

 - Promoted to Chief Petty Officer his first time eligible at 29 years of age.